Kong/mashape-oauth/FLOWS.md

 ### Signed Requests

+> This section is in regards to OAuth 1.0

-Signing a requests is more than just the signature step, it also includes either the header or query creation step.
-In this step the Application takes all the information it has gathered and generated and places in a single string.
+Signing requests is more than just the signature, it also includes either the header or query creation step.

-Some requests will use the `OAuth` header for this, and others will use another which is the URL Query.
 In this section, we will look at how the signature process should be handled and how each parameter should be used with references to flows.

-***

-**Note:** This section is in regards to OAuth 1.0

-***
+In this step the Application takes all the information it has gathered and generated and places in a single location.
+There are two seperate methods for transporting this information, the `OAuth` header or through the `URL Query` string.

 On the first leg of generating such a string we must collect all the required parameters and their values, some of these are used inside of the string directly and others in-directly through the encryption or encoding of the signature.